Arshdeep352/ineurontest/README.md

-##This is the git tutorial by arsh
+##This is the amazing git tutorial by arsh
-##doing some changes trying simething new
+##doing some changes trying simething new changes by developer2